Do what we do in New York City's colder months -- grab a coat and head out to enjoy the seasonal festivities and fun winter activities!

 Get a Spectacular View of NYC from the Free Staten Island Ferry

-You can also stand outside to take pictures of the amazing view of Lower Manhattan and the Statue of Liberty.
+As for the weather, grab a seat indoors to stay warm then pop out to take pictures of the amazing view of Lower Manhattan and the Statue of Liberty.

 For other ways to get out on the water, see our post about all of NYC’s boat tour options.